Director: Danielle Eckert

 Building America Back Better

 When it comes to putting in the work to create jobs, make it easier to organize, appoint worker friendly personnel throughout the administration, fire anti-union holdovers and push for infrastructure spending and covid relief, President Joe Biden is working overtime.

 Over and over, he has publicly voiced his support for workers to bargain collectively, and denounced union-busting on the part of employers.
-He invited President Stephenson to the White House in February and embraced union apprenticeship programs, then he made the IBEW a key player in the intensifying effort to emphasize domestic producers in manufacturing supply chains.
+He invited President Stephenson to the White House and embraced union apprenticeship programs, then he made the IBEW a key player in the intensifying effort to emphasize domestic producers in manufacturing supply chains.

 Congratulating IBEW Members in Public Office